-- Sunscreen: Any over-the-counter type or brand SPF 15 or higher - Lip protection: Any over-the-counter type or brand - Diaper Rash Preparations: Any over-the-counter type or brand - Teething Medications: Any over-the-counter type or brand - Lotions: Any over-the-counter type - Insect Repellant: Any type such as OFF.
+- Sunscreen: Any over-the-counter type or brand SPF 15 or higher (Aerosol not permitted) - Lip protection: Any over-the-counter type or brand - Diaper Rash Preparations: Any over-the-counter type or brand - Teething Medications: Any over-the-counter type or brand - Lotions: Any over-the-counter type - Insect Repellant: Any type such as OFF (Aerosol not permitted).

 Note: Diaper cream should be a barrier type cream ONLY.
-Approved basic care item for diaper rash does not include: hydrocortisone cream or anti-fungal cream for yeast infection.
+Approved basic care item for diaper rash does not include hydrocortisone cream or anti-fungal cream for yeast infection.